 You’re constantly exhausted, despite sleeping or going for a break.

-You neglect your personal needs, either because you’re too busy or else
+You neglect your personal needs, either because you’re too busy or because you no longer care.

 You have trouble relaxing, even if assistance is available.

-You’re progressively impatient and irritable using the person you’re
+You’re progressively impatient and irritable toward the person you’re taking care of.

 You are feeling overcome, helpless, and hopeless.